Book cover

 8.2.2 When to Write Unit Tests?

 There are two main answers to this question.
-First, you can write the tests after implementing a small functionality.
-For example, you can implement some methods and then their tests, which should pass.
-In other words, you write a bit of code and test it, write more code and test it again, and so on.
+First, you can write the tests after implementing a small piece of functionality.
+For example, you can implement some methods and then write their tests, which should pass.
+In other words, you write a bit of code and test it, then write more code and test it again, and so on.

 Alternatively, you can write the tests first, before any production code.
-Initially, these tests will not pass.
-Thus, you start with code that only compiles and whose tests fail.
+Initially, these tests will fail.
+Thus, you start with code that only compiles but whose tests fail.
 Then you implement the production code and test again.
-Now, the tests should pass.
-This development style is called Test-Driven Development, and it will be discussed in Section 8.7.
+At this point, the tests should pass.
+This development style is called Test-Driven Development, and it is discussed in Section 8.7.

-However, there are two complementary answers to the question proposed in this section.
-First, when a user reports a bug, you can start its analysis by writing a test that reproduces the bug and that, therefore, fails.
-Next, you will correct the bug.
-If the correction is successful, the test will pass and you have gained an extra test for your suite.
+A particularly effective time to write a test is when you need to fix a bug reported by a user.
+In this case, you can start your analysis by writing a test that reproduces the bug and, therefore, fails.
+Next, you should focus on fixing the bug.
+If the correction is successful, the test will pass, and you will have added a valuable test to your suite.

-Second, you can write tests when debugging a piece of code.
-For example, avoid writing a System.out.println to manually test the result of a method.
-Instead, write a test method.
-When using a println command, it should be removed when the bug is fixed.
-Meanwhile, a test can be added to your test suite and executed periodically to avoid a reintroduction of the bug.
+Furthermore, when debugging code, instead of writing a System.out.println to manually test the result of a method, you can write a test method instead.
+While a println statement should be removed when the bug is fixed, the test becomes a permanent and valuable addition to your test suite.

-It’s also not advisable to leave the implementation of the tests for the end of the project or sprint, after having implemented all the features—as happens, for example, with Waterfall development.
-In such cases, the tests might be implemented in a hurry and with low quality.
-Or they might not be implemented, as the system is already working, and new features may be allocated to the development team.
-Finally, it’s not advisable that another team or even a third-party company implements the tests.
-Instead, we recommend that the developer who implemented a class should also implement its tests.
+It’s not recommended to leave the implementation of the tests until the end of the project or sprint, after implementing all the features—as happens, for example, in Waterfall development.
+In such cases, the tests might be implemented hastily and with low quality.
+Or they might not be implemented at all, as the system is already working, and new features may be allocated to the development team.
+Furthermore, it’s not advisable for another team or even a third-party company to implement the tests.
+Instead, we recommend that the developer who implements a class also implements its tests.

 8.2.3 Benefits

 However, there are two other important benefits.
 First, unit tests act as a safety net against regressions.
-We say that a regression occurs when a modification is done in a part of the code—whether to fix a bug, implement a new feature, or perform a refactoring—but it ends up introducing a bug in another part.
-In other words, the code regressed because something that was working started to fail after the change.
-However, regressions are less common when there are good tests in place.
-For that, after completing a change, the developer should run the test suite.
+A regression occurs when a modification in one part of the code—whether to fix a bug, implement a new feature, or perform a refactoring—inadvertently introduces a bug in another part.
+In other words, the code regresses because something that was working starts to fail after the change.
+However, regressions are less common when good tests are in place.
+To prevent regressions, after completing a change, the developer should run the test suite.
 If the change introduces a regression, there’s a good chance it will be detected by the tests.
-In other words, before the change, the tests were passing, but after the change, they started to fail.
+In other words, before the change, the tests were passing, but after the change, they may fail.

-Furthermore, unit tests help with the documentation of the production code.
-Indeed, by looking at StackTest code, we can understand various aspects of our Stack class.
-Therefore, many times, before maintaining a piece of code, a developer should start by understanding the tests.
+Second, unit tests contribute to the documentation of the production code.
+By examining the StackTest code, we can understand various aspects of our Stack class.
+Therefore, before maintaining a piece of code, a developer should start by reviewing its associated tests.

-Real World: Among the programming practices proposed by agile methods, unit testing is probably the one that has had the greatest impact and is most widely used.
-Today, a variety of software systems, from companies of all sizes, are developed with the support of unit tests.
-Next, we highlight examples from two major software companies: Google and Facebook.
-The comments were extracted from articles that document the development process and practices of these companies:
+Real World: Among the programming practices proposed by agile methods, unit testing is probably the one that has had the greatest impact and is most widely adopted.
+Today, a variety of software systems, in companies of all sizes, are developed with the support of unit tests.
+Below, we highlight examples from two major software companies: Google and Facebook (now known as Meta).
+These comments were extracted from articles documenting the development process and practices of these companies:

 8.3 Principles and Smells

-In this section, we describe best principles for implementing unit tests.
+In this section, we describe best practices and principles for implementing unit tests.
 The goal is to discuss how to implement tests that can be easily maintained and understood.
-Then, we also comment on things that should be avoided in the implementation of unit tests.
+Additionally, we highlight common pitfalls that should be avoided in the implementation of unit tests.

 8.3.1 FIRST Principles

-Unit tests must have the following characteristics (whose initials give rise to the acronym FIRST):
+Unit tests should have the following characteristics (which give rise to the acronym FIRST):

 Fast: Developers must run unit tests frequently to receive feedback about bugs and regressions.
-Therefore, it’s important that these tests execute fast, for example, in milliseconds.
-If this is not the case, the test suite should be split into two groups: tests that run fast and therefore are frequently executed; and slower tests, which are executed, for instance, once a day.
+Therefore, it’s important that these tests execute quickly, ideally in milliseconds.
+If this is not possible, the test suite should be split into two groups: tests that run quickly and are therefore executed frequently; and slower tests, which are executed, for instance, once a day.

-Independent: The order of execution of unit tests does not matter.
-For any tests T1 and T2, running T1 followed by T2 must produce the same result as running T2 and then T1.
-Indeed, T1 and T2 can also be executed concurrently.
+Independent: The order of execution of unit tests should not matter.
+For any two tests T1 and T2, running T1 followed by T2 must produce the same result as running T2 and then T1.
+Indeed, T1 and T2 could also be executed concurrently.
 For the tests to be independent, T1 should not change any part of the global state that is later used by T2, and vice versa.

 Repeatable: Unit tests should always provide the same result.
-That is, if a test T is called n times, the result should be the same in all n executions.
-Therefore, either T passes in every execution, or it always fails.
+This means that if a test T is called n times, the result should be the same in all n executions.
+Therefore, T should either pass in every execution or fail in every execution.
 Tests with non-deterministic results are also called Flaky Tests or Erratic Tests.
 Concurrency is one of the main causes of flaky behavior.
 An example is shown in the following test:

 @Test